Questions about transport, food or fuel before signing up for the Real Way to Dakar rally?

 Q: How do I get food while in the rally?

-A: In a car it is possible to carry provisions for the day and most days will bring you to a town where food can be bought.
+If you participate in a car it is possible to carry provisions for the day and most days will bring you to a town where food can be bought.
 However, the standards will vary from day to day and most days it is not possible to shop for food at European standards.
 And you may want to focus on the rally – not spending time to go shopping at local markets.

 Breakfast is served early and in time for you to be able to make your start every day.
 Dinner is served in time for you to be able to make it to the evening briefing.
 The exact times will vary each day and will be made public the night before as part of the daily briefing for the following day.